 If you cut in the right spot, you will go right through the soft cartilage and free the wing from the body.
 Don’t worry if you mess it up a few times; it takes practice to know exactly where that spot is.

 Now slide the knife along the saber bone, which is a long, curved bone along the bird’s back that looks like a sword; you can see it in the picture above left.
 Slide the knife along that bone until you get to the joint, which will now be totally free from the body.
 Finish by removing the wing by cutting a little extra skin from the neck area.

-There you go.
 My advice: Take your time at first, study the pictures and feel free to ask me questions.
-Every bird will be easier than the last one you did, and this technique for cutting up a carcass works with any bird: Ducks, geese, pheasants, pigeons, turkeys — even domestic chickens.
+Cutting a whole chicken, pheasant, turkey or grouse is not hard.
+Every bird will be easier than the last one you did, and with minor changes, this technique for cutting up a carcass works with any bird: ducks, geese, pigeons, you name it.